Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.

 Suddenly we heard a pipa across the water.

-I, the host, forgot my return, the guest the journey on.
+I, the host, forgot my return, the guest his journey on.

 In the darkness we asked for the player.